andreyrac/JobPublisher/README.md

 	> ant run -Dargs="5 15 -a -d"

 B) Without ANT:
-	Running without ant is a little more fluid, but no
+	Running without ant is a little more fluid
 	> run.bat
 	Arguments work as normal, for example:
-	> ant run -Dargs="5 15 -llogger2.txt"
+	> run.bat 5 15 -llogger2.txt

 3. HOW TO USE JobPublisher